Location: Upstate

 Laura Ybarra-Kane

-Laura Ybarra-Kane, a native of Columbia, South Carolina, is the Manager of Education and interpretation planning at the South Carolina State Museum in Columbia.
+Laura Ybarra-Kane, a native of Columbia, South Carolina, services as the Manager of Education and Interpretation Planning at the South Carolina State Museum.
 She holds an Anthropology of Education in Museum Studies degree from the University of South Carolina.

 About